Junglescout/junglescout-python-client/docs/getting_started.rst

     See the :js_api_docs:`Authentication <api#authentication>` section of the Jungle Scout API documentation for more information about authenticating with the API.

-See :class:`jungle_scout.client.Client` for more information about authenticating with the Jungle Scout API.
+See :class:`junglescout.client.Client` for more information about authenticating with the Jungle Scout API.

 Making Your First Request
 =========================

-All requests to the Jungle Scout API are made using the :class:`jungle_scout.client.Client` class.
+All requests to the Jungle Scout API are made using the :class:`junglescout.client.Client` class.
 This class provides a simple interface for making requests to the Jungle Scout API.
 The following example demonstrates how to make a request to the Jungle Scout API using the Python client.

 .. code-block:: python

-    from jungle_scout.client import Client
+    from junglescout.client import Client
-    from jungle_scout.models.parameters import (
+    from junglescout.models.parameters import (
         Marketplace,
     )